chroma-core/chroma/docs/docs.trychroma.com/pages/getting-started.md

 {% /tabs %}

 Chroma is an AI-native open-source vector database.
-It comes with everything you need to get started built in, and runs on your machine.
-A [hosted version](https://airtable.com/shrOAiDUtS2ILy5vZ) is coming soon!
+It comes with everything you need to build on your local machine and run in a production environment.

+Chroma is known for it's ease-of-use and easy-to-learn API.
+Here's how it works:

 ### 1. Install